-If you are more inclined to traditional irons on your AR-platform rifles, take a look at the Magpul MBUS Front And Rear Back-Up Sight Kit – Gen 2.
-Adding steel sights is always a good option, but it adds weight to a rifle.
-The Magpul MBUS design relies heavily on polymer, but it can take a beating.
+If you are more inclined to traditional irons on your AR-platform rifles but you want to upgrade from the Magpul MBUS Gen 2, the Magpul MBUS Gen 3 is an improved buttonless design that relies on heavy spring tension and tough polymer, but it can take a beating.
 Sights like these are a good choice for a rimfire and a perfectly logical choice for any AR.

 Red dots, though, will add speed to just about any gun.
 The low magnification makes them ideal for AR platform rifles that are purpose-built for close quarters, and perfect for rounds with restricted range–like the .22 LR at the heart of the 15-22.

-While Smith’s proprietary elements keep this from being as easily adapted as some more traditional ARs, the 15-22 still allows some room for creative expression.
-With just a bit of work you can set it up to be exactly what you need and a great compliment to a more powerful rifle.
+While Smith’s proprietary elements keep this from being as easily adapted as some more traditional ARs, the M&P15-22 still allows some room for creative expression.
+With just a bit of work, you can set it up to be exactly what you need and a great compliment to a more powerful rifle.

 One Last Tip